cph-cachet/flutter-plugins/packages/weather/README.md

 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```

-In addition, it is recommended to set your minimum SDK version to 21.
+In addition, it is recommended to set your __minimum SDK version to 21__.

 ### iOS
 1. Open the XCode project of your app, named `Runner.xcodeproj`